ddollar/github-backup/README.md

 See: http://github.com/guides/tell-git-your-user-name-and-email-address

-### Prompt for authentication
+### Specify authentication at the command line

-If you don't have a `[github]` section set up in your `~/.gitconfig` file, you can provide your user name and Github API token at the prompt.
+If you don't have a `[github]` section set up in your `~/.gitconfig` file, you can provide your user name and Github API at the command line.

 ## License